hplgit/decay-book/README.md

 # decay-book
-Resources for the book "A Gentle Introduction to Finite Difference Computing" H. P. Langtangen
+Resources for the book "A Gentle Introduction to Finite Difference Computing Using Exponential Decay Models" by H. P. Langtangen